-The Corporate Mentorship Program provides an opportunity for employees and managers to create relationships and focus on career and professional development.
+The Corporate Mentorship Program offers an opportunity for employees and managers to build relationships and focus on career and professional development.

 Employees at all levels of Government are invited to participate in the Corporate Mentorship Program as mentees.

-Once registration closes on August 13th, the matching process will commence and all mentees/mentors who are being recommended for a match will be emailed individually.
+Once registration closes on August 8, the matching process will begin and all mentees/mentors who are being recommended for a match will be emailed individually.

 While the Mentorship Program is beneficial for both the mentor and mentee, the program is primarily driven by the mentee and is based on their goals and objectives.